 You can use a couple of ways to freeze motion in photography.
 Many will say that you need flash to freeze motion.
-If it’s really, really fast, yes you’ll need to use flash, but there’s a lot of movement that can be frozen without having to use flash, just a fast shutter speed.
+If capturing really, really fast motion, you’ll need to use flash, but often movement can be frozen without flash, just a fast shutter speed.

 - Direction of moving subject